Getting sign off from academics

 - To translate both the context of where the page sits, the purpose of the page and intended audience into a consistent and appropriate Museum style in the form of a suggested text.
 This is by no means definitive, and in this version (v0.1) the purpose is to encourage discussion and a re-examination of how best to present this curatorial Department on the new Museum site.

-This isn’t the approach I’d use with the commercial team (they like lots less words and lots more charts and pictures).
+This isn’t the approach I’d use with the commercial team (they like a lot fewer words and a lot more charts and pictures).
 But it works well in an academic context.

-The first part of the manual presents where the page in question lives in the Information Architecture of site navigation, giving the reader context on how a site visitor might happen upon this from the site but also explaining that a lot of visitors will come direct via Google search based on the keywords of their search enquiry and the site page copy.
+The first part of the manual presents where the page in question lives in the Information Architecture of site navigation.
+This gives the reader context on how a user might get to this page from the homepage.
+But it also explains that a lot of visitors will come direct via Google search based on the keywords of their search enquiry and the site page copy.

-In the second part of the manual, it identifies what the user needs the page needs to meet are.
-This is a really important step as it gets the expert away from thinking ‘what do we need to tell the visitor’ into thinking about ‘what does the visitor need to hear from us here’ – quite an important shift in perception and a useful way of making this thinking explicit (and also up for discussion).
+In the second part of the manual, it identifies what user needs the page needs to meet.
+This is a really important step as it gets the expert away from thinking ‘what do we need to tell the visitor’ into thinking about ‘what does the visitor need to hear from us here’.
+Quite an important shift in perception and a useful way of making this thinking explicit (and also up for discussion).

 The final part seeks to answer the prioritised user needs with information blocks that correspond to page modules.
 If the first thing we need to tell the visitor to the Department landing page is what the remit of that Department is, what is the best way to present that?
 Probably a couple of sentences of text and a visual grid listing of the subcollections that department contains.
 And so on.

-By screenshotting approximately what the module would look like and what format in needed to be in (images vs text, how much text, what did it need to cover), I had effectively given a structure and coherency to page planning which allowed the experts to collaborate and inform the page copy with their much needed knowledge and substance, but within a structure, tone and user centred methodology that was sympathetic to the site as a whole but also to best practice for writing for web.
+I took screenshots of what the module might look like and what format it needed to be in (images vs text, how much text, what did it need to cover).
+And so, I had given the experts a structure and coherency to page planning and then they could easily collaborate with me.
+They could inform the page copy with their much needed knowledge and substance.
+But it was done in a way that had a structure, tone and user centred methodology that was sympathetic to the site.

-The intention with these numbered modules was that the researcher could input the approximate text length into the google doc directly, but be able to see the visual context in which it was used.
+I used these numbered modules so that the researcher could input the approximate text length into the document directly.
+At the same time, they'd be able to see the visual context in which it would be used.

-What’s nice about this is that it provides a 2 sentence summary of what the antiquities department is, and then a visual listing of the collections that make it up, each of those listings link through to a new page with further detail on that subcollection: so meeting both specialist and more exploratory visitor needs.
+This gives a lovely 2 sentence summary of what the antiquities department is, and then a visual listing of the collections it has.
+Each of those listings link through to a new page with further detail on that subcollection.
+So it meets both specialist and more exploratory visitor needs.

-The next module is a full width banner linking to the full online digital database pre-filtered for antiquities.
+The next module is a full width banner.
+It links to the full online digital database pre-filtered for antiquities.